 Other restrictions include the length of the flight, destination, and even whether a codeshare is involved.
 Still others will only transport dogs as official cargo—that is, on an actual cargo plane.
 Expect to be charged an additional fee for transporting pets.

 You can see comprehensive lists of airline policies at PetFriendlyTravel.com and BringFido.com.
 As useful as these lists are, however, you should always double-check your specific airline’s website for the most up-to-date information.

-The breed and/or physiognomy of your dog may determine whether they can fly with you; in particular, short-nosed breeds are not allowed by many airlines, and the American Veterinary Medical Foundation recommends that they not fly.
-Over half of the dog fatalities on planes over a recent five-year period involved short-nosed breeds.
+The breed and/or physiognomy of your dog may determine whether they can fly with you; in particular, short-nosed breeds are not allowed by many airlines, and the American Veterinary Medical Foundation recommends that they not fly due to breathing difficulties and a higher rate of fatalities.

 Contrary to some assumptions, it is not only smaller dogs that are of concern.
 The AVMA mentions the following dogs among those at risk: pugs, Boston terriers, boxers, some mastiffs, Pekingese, Lhasa Apsos, shih tzus, and bulldogs.
 Restricted dogs will often include mixed breeds, according to Tracey Thompson of PetFriendlyTravel.com.